 Easier team management

-Within the model, team members are managed by the vendor or project manager assigned to the project.
+Within the model, team members are managed by the outsourcing company or project manager assigned to the project.
 This means that dedicated teams operate independently with no close supervision from your side.

 At the same time, you always stay updated about the progress thanks to a regular rhythm of updates, meet-ups, and feature presentations.
 Moreover, as the client, you control the level of engagement you want – from minimal involvement to close participation.